prajwalShanthakumar/WallFollow/README.md

 ## Dependencies
 * Catkin_tools: http://catkin-tools.readthedocs.io/en/latest/installing.html (other catkin build tool will also likely work)
-* PCL: http://wiki.ros.org/pcl (It should be included in the standard ROS installation)
+* PCL: http://wiki.ros.org/pcl (likely included in the standard ROS installation)
 * Scanse Sweep ROS driver: https://github.com/scanse/sweep-ros.git (Reads data from the Scanse Sweep LIDAR and publishes it as a point cloud; not required for simulation)
 * Gazebo models and worlds from this repository: https://github.com/raaslab/sitl_gazebo_wall_follow.git (only required for simulation)